deficollective/defiscan/src/content/protocols/binance-staked-eth/ethereum.md

 # Summary

-_Binance's Staked ETH_ is represented by the token `wBETH` (_Wrapped Beacon ETH_) and is a liquid version of staked ETH, in a tradable and transferable form. `wBETH` accumulates ETH staking rewards by growing in value in relation to ETH and can be used in other DeFi products, for example, as collateral.
+Binance Staked ETH is a liquid ETH staking protocol operated by Binance.
+It allows users to supply ETH in exchange for the liquid staking token `wBETH`, Wrapped Beacon ETH, which accumulates ETH staking yield for holders.
+Binance custodies the supplied ETH and operates Ethereum validators on behalf of users. `wBETH` can be used in other DeFi products, for example, as collateral.

 # Ratings